Tenancy is owning land with another either jointly or in common

 Many people own property with another person in a co-ownership arrangement.
-Spouses or partners typically own their residence together in joint names, family members; or friends may own a property together for investment.
+For example spouses or partners typically own their residence together in joint names, family members; or friends may own a property together for investment.

 Two types of co-ownership